 According to Bednar Wells and Peterson (1989), self-esteem is: "An enduring and affective sense of personal value based on accurate self-perceptions."

 At their core eating disorders are a spiritual problem.
-Almost all women with eating disorders have distorted and lost touch with their sense of identity and worth.
+Almost all women with eating disorders have distorted views of themselves and have lost touch with their sense of identity and worth.
 This identity loss is pervasive to the extent that they lose touch with virtually every healthy aspect of their identity until their identity is their eating disorder.
-They no longer are capable of seeing themselves as women, daughters, mothers, artists, creations of God, and so on but see themselves exclusively as an eating disorder, or as the expression of an eating disorder.
+They no longer are capable of seeing themselves as women, daughters, mothers, artists, creations of God, and so on, but see themselves exclusively asan eating disorder, or as the expression of an eating disorder.
 Their whole sense of identity revolves around their body and their eating disorder.
 A 19-year-old former patient who participated in a survey we conducted about the role of faith and spirituality in recovery wrote,

 An eating disorder doesn't want just a part of your life, it wants it all-it demands it all.
 This was the case for me.
 Before I knew it, I was consumed by my eating disorder and spent 110% of my time thinking about food, weight, etc.

 Having an eating disorder hurt my spirituality and relationship with God just as it hurt everything else.
 There was nothing else-only an eating disorder to occupy my time and energy.

 For many patients, the loss of their spiritual sense of identity is an extremely painful part of their experience.
 Many patients feel that they have lost God or that God has left them.
 They no longer feel worthy or deserving of God's love.
 A 25-year-old former patient wrote,